Quick Picks for Reluctant Young Adult Readers Committee Description

 Membership: 11 plus one administrative assistant, if requested by the chair, and one consultant from the staff of Booklist.

-- Experience in evaluating library materials, such as relevant course work, on the job materials evaluation experience, writing reviews and/or relevant articles, previous selection committee experience, etc.
+- Experience in evaluating library materials, such as relevant course work, on the job materials evaluation experience, publishing reviews and/or relevant articles in respected publications, previous selection committee experience, etc.

 - Ability to attend both ALA's Midwinter Meeting and Annual Conference during your term of appointment on the committee.